hoangsonww/Learning-Management-System-Fullstack/README.md

 The **MAD-Stack** is a powerful combination that allows developers to build scalable, responsive, and feature-rich web applications.
 It leverages the strengths of each technology to create a seamless user experience.

+> Sounds mad, but it's actually a great stack for building modern web applications!

 ## Features

 - **User Authentication**: Token-based authentication for secure login, built with Django Auth.